ryan-byrne/pywfom/README.md

 git clone https://github.com/ryan-byrne/wfom.git
 ```

-Navigate into the wfom directory, then run the setup.py script to install the neccessary Python packages.
+Once the download is completed, navigate into the wfom directory, then run the setup.py script to install the neccessary Python packages.

 ```
 cd wfom